 A graduation application is required for each degree or certificate you wish to earn.
 There is no charge associated with the graduation application.
-Once you have applied for graduation, you can also apply to participate in the commencement ceremony.

 After you submit an application for graduation, confirmation is made that all graduation requirements have been met, and the degree or certificate is noted in the LMC student information system so that it displays on your LMC transcript.
 Diplomas are printed and mailed after the degree confirmation process is complete, within 30 days after the end of the semester.